-Squirrels, a Tree and the Crocodile Rock at 17 Miles Drive
+Squirrels, a Tree and the Crocodile Rock at Pebble Beach

 The 17 mile drive is a beautiful scenic drive along the coast line near Monterey.
 I've been there only twice; back in 2015 and even 30 years earlier.
 One thing I still remember from the 30 years earlier visit were the cute squirrels.